Dan-Yee/Fall-2021-ICSI404-Assembly-Programming-and-Computer-Organization/README.md

 # ICSI 404 Coursework
-The goal of the course was to design a simplified CPU Emulator that can handle a custom architecture of Assembly.
+The goal of the course was to design a simplified CPU Emulator that can handle a execute architecture of Assembly.
 The components of the project included a Longword, Arithmetic Logic Unit (ALU), Memory, Computer.

 The instructions that are supported in this build:
 - Arithmetic and Logic Operations